What is ISO Certification? ISO Meaning and BigCommerce’s ISO 27001 Achievement

 As explained above, the ISO/IEC 27000 standards creates regulations that help define what a secure information security management system looks like.
 Securing the data that is present throughout your systems is one of the most rigorous achievements in the SaaS industry.

 Risk management for large companies is hard to fully plan out and often requires a structured approach.
 There are separate standards specifically dealing with risk management (ISO 31000), but ISO 27000 still applies in terms of how securing data can ensure less risk to a business from data breaches.
-ISO certification means that a company has laid out plans for risk management and is doing an exemplary job of maintaining security and minimizing risk.
+ISO certification means that a company has laid out plans for risk management and is doing an exemplary job of maintaining security and minimising risk.

 Since the ISO 27000 standards deal with best practices in information security systems, compliance with IT and security related standards must be checked off across the board to achieve ISO 27001:2013 certification.
 Overall, this certification proves that a company is acting in a professional and ethical manner, planning for the future, and respecting data privacy and security.